metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 ping 192.168.8.1 >> $home\Desktop\ping.txt
 ```

-You may also want to ping other computers on your local network, to find out their IP,\
+You might also want to ping other computers on your local network, to find out their IP,\
 login to computer in question and run `ipconfig /all` on that computer, then look for
 address at field that say: